 Companies go bankrupt waiting to be paid.
 Jobs are lost.
 Dreams die.
 Across the European Union, paying suppliers late is common.
 It costs little and is considered acceptable.
 But it does great harm.
-Every year, hundreds of thousands of European businesses have closed waiting for late payments.
-Small and medium-sized enterprises are particularly exposed to late payment, and business selling across borders are especially vulnerable.
+Every year, hundreds of thousands of European businesses have closed waiting for payments.
+Small and medium-sized enterprises are particularly exposed to late payment, and businesses selling across borders are especially vulnerable.
 The late payment culture has to change, and the European Union is equipping business with the tools to make this change happen.

 Late payments constitute a major obstacle to the free movement of goods and services in the single market and could substantially distort competition.
 The resulting administrative and financial burdens impede cross-border trade.
 Small and medium-sized enterprises (SMEs) and the craft sector are most vulnerable.
 Despite the adoption and application of Directive 2000/35/EC on combating late payment in commercial transactions, late payment is still a common practice across the European Union.

 The reality for European enterprises, and especially for SMEs, is that late payment for goods delivered and services provided leads them into bankruptcy, with the direct effect of increasing unemployment.
-As a result the entire European economy is negatively affected by this phenomenon.
+As a result, the entire European economy is negatively affected by this phenomenon.

-- the national authority in charge of the transposition of the Directive,
+• the national authority in charge of the transposition of the Directive

 For further information, please contact

-Click here to view a full list of events
+Click here to view a full list of events that have taken place

 A closing seminar will also take place in Brussels on 18 November 2014.